leorcvargas/studying-go/README.md

-# My study code of Golang
+# My study codes of Golang
 I'm storying here all the code I'm doing on my first studies of the Go language.

 ## References